Mink DeVille: Recording Le Chat Bleu in Paris

 DeVille said about their first meeting, "Now here I am at 29, a writer, doing pretty good and I've just been asked if I want to write songs with a guy who helped lay the foundations for the music I fell in love with sitting at my mother's kitchen table when I was only seven years old.
 You've got to be kidding!"

 Willy DeVille hired Jean Claude Petit to supervise string arrangements, and he dismissed the members of the band except for guitarist Louis X. Erlanger in favor of new musicians, including accordionist Kenny Margolis.
 Said DeVille: "I wanted to record the album in Paris ... because I desperately wanted to use Jean-Claude Petit, whom I had contacted through Édith Piaf's songwriter Charles Dumont, for string arrangements ...
 The band with me was a dream come true.
 I've got Phil Spector's horn player, Steve Douglas (who also served as producer), on tenor and baritone.
 Elvis Presley's rhythm section, Ron Tutt and Jerry Scheff, want to play with me.
 Wow!
 That's pretty cool!
 Songwriting with Doc Pomus.
 Not to mention Jean-Claude doing the strings.
 How can I go wrong?"

 Capitol Records released Le Chat Bleu in Europe in 1980, but believed that American audiences would not warm to a record featuring accordions and strings.
 "It says something about the state of the American record business—something pathetic and depressing—that Willy DeVille's finest album fell on deaf ears at Capitol," wrote Kurt Loder of Rolling Stone.
 Said percussionist Boris Kinberg, "Capitol in the U.S. didn't know what to do with it because they perceived Willy as this punk rocker from CBGBs and he came back from Paris with a very different kind of record.
 They didn't understand the record, but they understood it in Europe.
 They released it immediately in Europe and everybody loved it."
 After Le Chat Bleu sold impressively in America as an import, Capitol finally released it in the United States.
 Wrote Alex Halberstadt:

 The Rolling Stone Critic's Poll ranked Le Chat Bleu the fifth best album of 1980, and music historian Glenn A. Baker declared it the tenth best rock album of all time.

-The song "Just to Walk That Little Girl Home" was featured briefly in the 1984 movie The Pope of Greenwich Village.